The notorious fashion editor Carine Roitfeld launches her perfume brand 7 scents for 7 lovers.

 If you purchase something through the links in this post, Notorious-mag will get a commission.

-The floral perfumes have each a distinct character, from spicy floral or warm amber to sandalwood or Osmanthus blossoms, there is one scent for each style and taste.
+To sum up, the floral scents have distinct characteristics, from spicy floral or warm amber to sandalwood or Osmanthus blossoms.
+As a result, there is one Carine Roitfeld perfume for each style and taste.